THE FOUNDATION COMMITTEE 2021 - 2022

 Peace Poles carried over from last year via Youth Committee.
 Our Committee would love to support all three at a cost of £225 each, spread over the year.

 SM to approach schools interested Ashbeach / Upwood / Ramsey Juniors.

 We hope to consider another ROTARY Project spreading Peace Awareness.
 We are conscious though of possibly restrictive budgets and have suggested a School by School basis to spread cost through the year.

 Johnson Country Hoedown event: non-fundraiser.
-Carried over from last year to celebrate our clubs 50th with President Shaun & Club’s consent we wish to re-instate for this coming year.
+Carried over from last year to celebrate our clubs 50th with President Bill & Club’s consent we wish to re-instate for this coming year.